Use cases

 Paid legal products

-Integrate Stripe into a workflow to collect payment before documents are generated.
+Integrate Stripe into a workflow (or group of workflows) to collect payment before documents are generated.
 This lets you monetize automated documents as standalone products or as part of a subscription-based client portal.Examples: Paid will package, pay-per-document contract generator, subscription-based lease drafting tool.

 Choosing the right approach